Exploring the most popular volcano destinations in the Philippines should be one of your travel bucket lists.

 Elevation: 311 m (1,020 ft)

-This is the closest volcano in Manila, Philippines capital.
+This is the closest volcano to Manila, the Philippines’ capital.
 Taal Volcano, located in Talisay, Batangas is the second most active volcano in the country.
 Just next to Mt.
 Mayon.
-Not only that, but it is also known as the World’s Smallest Active Volcano.
+Not only that but it is also known as the World’s Smallest Active Volcano.